Daily water use sets new record

-Fort Worth’s Drought/Emergency Water Use Plan has triggers the utility can use to implement additional water use restrictions if demands approach its limits to provide water.
-A major system failure could require implementing complete outdoor water bans, such as occurred in 1998 and 2005 when major transmission lines ruptured.
+With extreme heat forecast for several more weeks, the utility anticipates breaking this new record.
+The city’s Drought/Emergency Water Use Plan has triggers the utility can use to implement additional water use restrictions if demands approach its limits to provide water.

-Assigned irrigation days are Wednesday and Saturday for residential addresses ending in an even number – 0,2,4,6,8, and Thursdays and Sundays for addresses ending in an odd number –1,3,5,7,9.
-Businesses can irrigate on Tuesdays and Fridays.
+Assigned irrigation days are Wednesday and Saturday for residential addresses ending in an even number – 0,2,4,6,8, and Thursdays and Sundays for addresses ending in an odd number – a 1,3,5,7,9.
+Business can irrigate on Tuesdays and Fridays.

-No irrigation is allowed between 10 a.m. and 6 p.m. on any day.
+No irrigation is allowed on Mondays or between 10 a.m. and 6 p.m. on any day.

 Residential customers can use the MyH2O portal to view their water use by the hour, day and month.

-Water supply lakes are at 82.69% of capacity.
-From the water supply perspective, Stage 1 Drought Condition is triggered when the level is 75%.
-Tarrant Regional Water District estimates lake levels may be at the Stage 1 level by late September.
+Water supply lakes are at 85.6% of capacity.
+Stage 1 is triggered when the level is 75%.
+Tarrant Regional Water District estimates lake levels may be at the Stage 1 trigger level by early October.

 Get articles like this in your inbox.
 Subscribe to City News.